COPRS/user-web-client/docs/User's Manual.md

-# COPRS-UWC-ICD COPRS User Web Client User Manual
+# COPRS-UWC-ICD RS UWC User Manual

 # SUMMARY
 This document is giving an overview on how to use the User Web Client of the Copernicus Reference System.